Find a Registered Dental Hygienist

 Related signs and symptoms

-- Scabies is a parasitic infection of the skin caused by a microscopic mite, which burrows into the upper layer of the skin to live and lay eggs.
-The skin penetration is visible as vesicles, papules, and/or linear burrows.
-In men, visible lesions are typically found in the finger webs, anterior surfaces of wrists and elbows, anterior axillary folds, belt line, thighs and external genitalia.
+• In men, visible lesions are typically found in the finger webs, anterior (inside) surfaces of wrists and elbows, anterior axillary folds, belt line, thighs and external genitalia.
 In women, lesions tend to be prominent around the nipples and on the abdomen and lower buttocks.
-In infants and young children, the head, neck, palms and soles may be involved — sites that are unusual in adults and older children.
+Other areas affected in adults and older children include: toe webs, soles of feet, chest, and around umbilicus.
+In infants and young children, the face, scalp, neck, fingers, palms of hands, and soles of feet are commonly involved — sites that are unusual in adults and older children.

 References and sources of more detailed information